 Under South Africa's booze ban you are allowed to drink alcohol at home (if you are lucky enough to have stockpiled an immense supply of beers and wine beforehand) but the sale of all alcohol products is prohibited in both retail stores and at restaurants and cafes.
 This also includes the delivery and transport of alcohol too.

 During the first round of lockdown prohibition, many South Africans took to brewing their own 'beers' including alcoholic ginger beer and pineapple beer.
 We too become temporarily obsessed with perfecting the mildly alcoholic pineapple brew (find our recipe here if you would like to try your hand) and had great success with making our own wild fermented alcoholic ginger beer by following craft brewer Tsikwe Molobye's recipe from his excellent ebook Lockdown Dranks.

+While the booze bans have been long, the industry has had time to adjust and there are lots of new non-alcoholic drinks on the market.
 Here's a look at some of the best non-alcoholic beers and mocktails currently on the market and where to find them in Joburg.